Korean Folk Village Haunted Houses: Hyeolan Sigwi (혈안식귀) & Salguiok (살귀옥) Complete Guide

 • No outside food or drink.

-• Some parts of the experience include graphic and unsettling effects (goer, horror details).
+• Some parts of the experience include graphic and unsettling effects (gore, intense horror details).
 Viewer discretion advised.

 • Always follow staff instructions.
 (If you fail to complete the mission in time, staff will guide you out safely.)